Ex-KGB Member Mysterious Death Possibly Linked To Trump-Russia Dossier

-The fallout from the U.S.-Russian hacking scandal continues, as The Telegraph reported an ex-KGB chief who is reported to have helped former spy Christopher Steele compile the infamous dossier on Donald Trump, was reportedly murdered.
+The fallout from the U.S.-Russian hacking scandal continues, as The Telegraph reports that an ex-KGB chief who is believed to have helped former British spy Christopher Steele compile the infamous “Golden Showers” dossier on Donald Trump, appears to have been have been murdered in Moscow.
 The latest development peels back another layer to the controversial Russian hacking scandal, as experts believe the Kremlin may have covered it up.

 The infamous Russian dossier compiled by Steele has brewed controversy since its release in January.
 Revealed in the documents is Trump’s teams reported ties to the Russian government and the controversial golden showers accusation.
 Trump has vehemently denied all the claims and waged a war against the press for revealing it.
-And it looks like Russia is looking to put a kibosh on it as well
+And it looks like Russia is looking to put a kibosh on it as well.

 Nothing to see here comrades.
 Dossier is fakes.
 Ex agent comits suicides that looks likes murders constantly to makes Premier Putin look bad.
 Is nothing to pay attention to.